liangk7/CarND-Term1-Project5/writeup.md

 #### 1. Final video output
 After refining the pipeline on the images, we can now try on video.

 [Sample video](https://github.com/liangk7/CarND-Term1-Project5/blob/master/output_videos/test_video_out.mp4)

 [Full video](https://github.com/liangk7/CarND-Term1-Project5/blob/master/output_videos/project_video_out.mp4)

 #### 2. Filtering out false positives and combining overlapping boxes
+By observing the full pipline on each of the sample images, we can play around with sliding window box options and HOG feature parameters.
+The provided image is a result of tweaking such parameters:
+* `pix_per_cell`
+* `cell_per_block`
+* boxes: width, height and overlap

 ---